agriffi10/challenges/README.md

 ## Contributing

-If you have an idea for a challenge feel free to make a pull request to the main branch of this repository.
+If you have an idea for a challenge feel free to navigate over the issues page and submit it there!
+Once the challenge has been reviewed, it can be added to the wiki.

-Branch off of main, create a folder with the name of your challenge, then create a README.md file using the template provided in the template folder.
+If you see something that is incorrect, such as a typo or something that needs to be adjusted, you can also make a bug report.